azra-dev/Facial-Recognition-With-Super-Resolution/SETUP.md

 # Operating System ⚙️
-The Rock Pi 5 uses any Linux-based OS with any Desktop Environment.
+The Raspberry 4 uses any Linux-based OS with any Desktop Environment.
 Recommended to use __Debian 12__ as distro and __KDE Plasma__ as DE.

 # Setting Up System 🔧
 **Make yourself as a root**